dougeby/IntuneDocs/intune/app-protection-policy-settings-android.md

 ms.custom: intune-azure
 ---
 # Android app protection policy settings
-The policy settings that are described in this topic can be [configured](app-protection-policies.md) for an app protection policy on the **Settings** blade in the Azure portal.
+This topic describes the app protection policy settings for Android devices.
+The policy settings that are described can be [configured](app-protection-policies.md) for an app protection policy on the **Settings** blade in the Azure portal.
 There are two categories of policy settings: data relocation settings and access settings.
 In this topic, the term *policy-managed apps* refers to apps that are configured with app protection policies.

 ##  Data relocation settings